Migration Guide: Extensibility and Node 8

 - Custom social connections

 If you do not use any of the extensibility features mentioned above, you are not affected by this migration.
-Additionally, your tenant will automatically be upgraded to use the Node 8 runtime on April 30, 2018.
+Additionally, your tenant will automatically be upgraded to use the Node 8 runtime by June 30, 2019.
 This will ensure that any future extensibility code you author will be running on a secure runtime.

 - 2018 April 17: The Webtask runtime using Node 8 becomes available to Auth0 customers